1896-1900 James Walker Quinlan

 1992-1994 Elizabeth A. Collins

-Was first elected as a Councillor in 1988.
-She was acclaimed Reeve in 1991, and became Mayor at the time of Donald Chalmers' sudden death.
+(1932-03 Jun 2020:Port Hope) was first elected as a Councillor in 1988.
+She was acclaimed Reeve in 1991, becoming Mayor at the time of Donald Chalmers' sudden death.
 She obtained the old Registry Office on Mill Street from the Province, to be used as housing for a local archives.

 1994-2000 Ronald R. Smith